webhooksite/docs/docs/custom-actions/action-types.md

 Adds a custom log entry to the Request's action output.

+If you select *Markdown* as the Display Mode, the log message will render any markdown when viewing the requests action output.

 ### Modify Response

 This action can be used to modify the response of the Webhook.site URL based on the input.